 Tilting the mower can result in oil spilling into the carburetor or cylinder, so I highly suggest avoiding this from happening, as this can cause damage to your machine.

 Other Probable Reasons Why Lawn Mowers are Blowing White Smoke

 While I have common reasons here, dealing with a defective mower is tricky since many factors can be at fault.

 Another perpetrator of lawn mowers producing white smoke is failed carburetor seals.
 If this happens, do not run the engine.
 If there’s an overfilled oil level, chances are it will thin the oil and make the machine vulnerable.
 Change the oil after repairing the carburetor.

 Do not tilt your lawnmower, as this is the most common reason for white smoke.
+It is important to ensure that the lawn mower’s engine is level and properly positioned.
 Keep it at an angle not bigger than 15 degrees to avoid such.

 It’s common for most parts to wear out, especially if you’re frequently using it.
 Such parts may include the head gasket and cylinders, so checking these parts regularly is ideal.